Keto Vegetarian Recipes: Easy Low-Carb Meals for Weight Loss (Complete Guide)

 Top 5 Essential Ingredients for Low-Carb Vegetarian Cooking

-To succeed with vegetarian keto, you need to keep these staples on hand.
-They provide the "satiety factor" that keeps you full without the need for bread or rice.
+To succeed with vegetarian keto, keep these staples on hand.
+They help you feel full without bread or rice.

 1. Healthy Fats & Oils: Avocado oil, extra virgin olive oil, and grass-fed butter (or Ghee) are the backbone of any meal.
 They provide the calories needed for energy in the absence of carbs.